ManuRosales/manurosales.github.io/_projects/en/cuerpo-aldea.markdown

 ---
 title: CUERPO ALDEA - Manu Rosales - Musician, composer, producer and teacher
+description: Cuerpo Aldea is a search for sung poetry linked to the popular and contemporary study of composition.
+These songs are born from multiple cultures dialoguing in the same body, from South American folklore to the African Maghreb.
 smallHeroTitle: CUERPO ALDEA
 smallHeroTitle-color: "#999999"
 backgroundImage: "/uploads/hero-cuerpo-aldea.jpg"